hyejung0/body_composition_serial/SAP_V4.md

 Additionally, we introduced 4 new body compositions which were made available by the DAFS analysis.:

-- IMAT whole body (cm3) : sum of all IMAT (cm3) values from T1 to
+- IMAT whole body (cm3) : sum of all IMAT (cm3) values from locations T1
-  sacrummid
+  to Sacrum
-- SAT whole body (cm3) : sum of all SAT (cm3) values from T1 to
+- SAT whole body (cm3) : sum of all SAT (cm3) values from locations T1
-  sacrummid
+  to Sacrum
-- SKM whole body (cm3) : sum of all SKM (cm3) values from T1 to
+- SKM whole body (cm3) : sum of all SKM (cm3) values from locations T1
-  sacrummid
+  to Sacrum
-- VAT whole body (cm3) : sum of all VAT (cm3) values from T1 to
+- VAT whole body (cm3) : sum of all VAT (cm3) values from locations T1
-  sacrummid
+  to Sacrum

-These four body compositions are *composite* variables, where volumes (cm3) of each section from T1 through sacrummid were added to estimate total volume of body compositions in the midsection of body.
-They will be referred to as **composite body compositions** hereafter to prevent confusion. <span style="color:red;">We decided to add these four composite body compositions in our study because we believed that total volume of each type of body compositions would be more strongly associated with survival than just a single section of spinal cord.
-(check with Adriana.
+These composite variables represent the total volume $(cm^3)$ of each body composition type in the midsection of the body and will be referred to as **composite** body compositions. <span style="color:red;">We decided to add these four composite body compositions in our study because we believed that total volume of each type of body compositions would be more strongly associated with survival than just a single section of spinal cord. (check with Adriana.
 Is this right?)</span>

 ## Data quality